devonfw-forge/devon4flutter-non-bloc-arch/120-The-Widget-Tree.md

 - [References](#references)

 ## Introduction
-This section will give you a better understanding of how programming in Flutter actually works.
+This section will give you a better understanding of how programming in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/) actually works.
 You will learn how a Declarative framework like Flutter differs form an Imperative Framework like Android or IOS.
-And lastly, you will be introduced to two of the most central topics of Flutter: The _Widget Tree_ and _Sate_.
+And lastly, you will be introduced to two of the most central topics of Flutter: The [_Widget Tree_ (Flutter Dev Team 2019)](https://flutter.dev/docs/development/ui/widgets-intro) and [_Sate_ (Flutter Dev Team 2019)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).

 ## Thinking Declaratively
 - Declecraive vs. Imperative